 Margli Matthews, Foreword to Biographical Work, The Anthroposophical Basis

-One of the deepest and most urgent questions of many clients have is “What is my purpose?
+One of the deepest and most urgent questions of many clients is: “What is my purpose?
 Why am I here?
 What is the meaning of my life?”

 In our culture of immediate gratification and self definition through outer, material things like our careers, wealth, looks, etc. we slowly are losing touch with that which is important inside ourselves: our soul, our ability to be compassionate and empathetic, kind and caring, resilient and purposeful.